Amreshbofficial/My-Portfolio-Project-/README.md

-# My-Awesome-Project
+# Project Name: My Portfolio Project

+## Description:
-This project is a web application designed to help users manage their tasks efficiently.
-It includes features like task creation, due date reminders, and progress tracking.
+This project is a web application that showcases my skills and projects as a Full-Stack Developer.
+It includes features like project showcases, skill descriptions, and contact information.
+This is not my personal profile but a project I built to demonstrate my abilities.